T of C

 The result gives music that flows freely, following a pattern that complements the meaning of the lyrics very well.

-As for the later versions (1682 and 1687) that set different lyrics to this ci pattern, this one from 1686 has the same word count, and each line still ends with a rhyme, but the count in the first two lines is again different.
+As for the later versions (1682 and 1687) that set different lyrics to this pattern, the one from 1687 has the same overall word count as 1676, and each line still ends with a rhyme, but to make the count in the first two lines the same as in 1876 requires moving the last two characters from line one in 1687 and putting them at the beginning of line 2.
 The original is as follows:

 惟君能繼前賢,風月間, | 6,3 | ( 9) | |